On This Day December 23

 1888 – Dutch painter Vincent van Gogh, suffering from severe depression, uses a razor to sever part of his left ear.
 He later documents the event in a painting titled “Self-Portrait with Bandaged Ear.”
 Over years, however, a variety of new theories have emerged about this incident.

-1913 – President Woodrow Wilson signs the Federal Reserve Act into law establishing the Federal Reserve, which continues serving as the nation’s central banking system today and is responsible for executing monetary policy.
+1913 – U.S. President Woodrow Wilson signs the Federal Reserve Act into law establishing the Federal Reserve (The Fed), which continues to serve as the nation’s central banking system today and is responsible for executing monetary policy.

 1986 – Dick Rutan and Jeana Yeager complete the first non-stop flight around the world without refueling.
 They set a new world record of 216 hours of continuous flying in the experimental aircraft Voyager.